All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Learn whether vitamin D supplements are safe to take with GLP-1 medications like semaglutide and tirzepatide, and why your levels matter during treatment.

 Yes, vitamin D is safe to take with GLP-1 medications.
-There is no known interaction between vitamin D supplements and GLP-1 receptor agonists such as semaglutide (Ozempic, Wegovy) or tirzepatide (Mounjaro, Zepbound).
+There's no known interaction between vitamin D supplements and GLP-1 receptor agonists such as semaglutide (Ozempic, Wegovy) or tirzepatide (Mounjaro, Zepbound).
 In fact, monitoring and maintaining your vitamin D levels is something we recommend for most patients on GLP-1 therapy at FormBlends.

 What We Know About the Vitamin D and GLP-1 Interaction